 We would like to keep some of the notes we make about your vision and about you.
 Don't worry, there will be no way to know that the notes came from you.
 When we have all the notes we need, we will write a report to explain what we have found.
-We will send a copy of that report to you.
+We will send a copy of that report to you and your parent or carer.